 So while they work with energy producers, they themselves do not produce the energy.

-Read more in this ERCOT PDF on market structure and oversight.
+Read more in this ERCOT PDF (since deleted) on market structure and oversight.

 How is ERCOT Funded?